sourcegraph/handbook/content/company-info-and-process/communication/code_of_conduct.md

 We regularly implement and update procedures to prevent us from violating international trade restrictions, but if you notice or suspect a violation, raise it to the Legal Team.

-## Raising concerns
+### **Raising Concerns**

-If you have a question or concern about a violation of the Code, speak up.
-Contact your manager, the People Team at people-ops@sourcegraph.com or jonathan.ayers@sourcegraph.com, or the Legal Team at legal@sourcegraph.com or tammy@sourcegraph.com.
-You can also use Slack, set up a meeting, or call them directly.
+If you have a question or concern about a violation of the Code, please directly contact any of the below teammates via Slack, an email, a meeting, or a phone call.
+We will do our best to respond to you immediately to confirm receipt, no later than 24 hours after you submit your question or concern.

+* Your Manager
+* The People Team at [people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com)
+* The Legal Team at [legal@sourcegraph.com](mailto:legal@sourcegraph.com) or [tammy@sourcegraph.com](mailto:tammy@sourcegraph.com)

+Please keep in mind that if you make a report to an individual and they are out of working hours or on PTO, it may take longer for you to get a response.
+In these cases, if you want a faster response, we recommend that you report to the People Team directly to ensure we address your report as quickly as possible.

-If you want to remain anonymous, you can report your observations, concerns, and any suspected violations through our 24/7 third-party hotline at (toll free, 24/7 accessible phone number pending) or (website pending).
-The third-party hotline will share your report with limited members of the People and Legal Teams so we can look into and respond to your concerns.
+If you have a concern and would like to remain confidential, please contact our 24/7 third-party helpline, Convercent.
+Convercent will anonymously share your report with limited members of the People Team and/or the Legal team so that we can look into and respond to your concerns.
+You can find more details on how to escalate your concerns here: [Raising concerns escalation process](../../communication/raising-concerns-escalation-process.md)

-### Confidentiality
+#### **Confidentiality**

-We keep all reports confidential, except to the extent needed to investigate a report or to comply with laws.
+When you make a report, we make best efforts to keep your identity confidential, except to the extent needed to investigate a report or to comply with laws.
+If you are concerned about remaining anonymous, it is better to make an anonymous report through Convercent, than not to report at all.

 ### Investigation